louisleeshinghim/delalomo/README.md

 # Introduction

 <p align="justify"> DE-LA-LO-MO is an Arduino-based datalogger.
 The full name is Delayable Latching Logging Module.
 It is a piece of free-and-open-source equipment for environmental monitoring.
 The target users are environmental scientists.
 This repository contains all the files needed for building and using DE-LA-LO-MO.
-Follow the steps to start building DE-LA-LO-MO</p>
+The steps are as follows:</p>

+- Send Gerber files to local manufacturers
+- Buy and solder electronic parts and accessories
+- Install software and bootloader
+- Upload sketches and configure data-logger parameters

 # Table of Contents
 - <a href = "https://github.com/louisleeshinghim/delalomo#hardware"> Hardware</a> <br/>
   - <a href = "https://github.com/louisleeshinghim/delalomo#main-board"> Main board</a> <br/>
   - <a href = "https://github.com/louisleeshinghim/delalomo#breakout-board"> Breakout board</a> <br/>
 - <a href = "https://github.com/louisleeshinghim/delalomo#software"> Software</a> <br/>
+  - <a href = "https://github.com/louisleeshinghim/delalomo#bootloader"> Bootloader</a> <br/>
   - <a href = "https://github.com/louisleeshinghim/delalomo#libraries"> Libraries</a> <br/>
 - <a href = "https://github.com/louisleeshinghim/delalomo#useful-links"> Useful links</a> <br/>
 - <a href = "https://github.com/louisleeshinghim/delalomo#more-about-the-project"> More about the project</a> <br/>